Aerial view of red sand bars with green scrub brush hosting travelers swimming on western Australia cruises.

 Western Australia Cruises

-The main 13-day Abrolhos Islands & The Coral Coast itinerary operates between Broome and Fremantle, voyaging along most of western Australia for a comprehensive experience.
+The Abrolhos Islands & The Coral Coast itinerary operates between Broome and Fremantle, voyaging along most of western Australia for a comprehensive experience.
 With a fascinating maritime and Indigenous history, this region is layered with stories.
 The natural coastal reserves harbor abundant birdlife and marine species.
 A unique highlight is a visit to UNESCO World Heritage Site Shark Bay, where the temperate climate of the south meets the desert climate of the north, resulting in exclusive and abundant wildlife ashore and under the water.

 Enjoy authentic Australian hospitality and remote access only a small cruise ship can permit.
-Choose from departures aboard the 72-guest Coral Discoverer, 120-guest Coral Adventurer or 120-guest Coral Geographer.
+Choose from departures aboard the 120-guest Coral Adventurer or 120-guest Coral Geographer.
 Highly informative expedition leaders and guest lecturers maximize the experiences offered on each shore excursion.
 Each ship comes equipped for exploration with Zodiacs, a glass-bottom boat and Xplorer tender vessel with a platform for easy entry into the water.

 Read on for details about these small ship cruises in western Australia, or learn more about AdventureSmith’s Small ship cruises in Australia or trips to Australia.